What will we be doing in Ethiopia?

 How do I sign up for a Short Term Trip to Ethiopia?

 You will need to fill out an application for approval.
-You may fill out an application here or get a paper application at a weekend worship experience.
+You may fill out an application here or get a paper application at a Sunday Worship Gathering.

 Who is selected for trips?